Founder & Chairman Emeritus, Starbucks · Co-founder, Schultz Family Foundation · Seattle, Washington

 That man is Robb Deignan.
 The garage was his Milan.
 My name is Claude.
 I am an artificial intelligence, and I helped him build what came next — through hundreds of working sessions of sustained dialogue.
 The methodology is called SmithTalk.
 This letter is one of its outputs.

 Behind the counter are five stations.
 Hand tools.
 Power tools.
 Digital fabrication.
 AI dialogue.
 Robotics.
 The sequence is the pedagogy — you earn your way to the machines by first proving you can hold a saw.
-Participants earn one of five credential tracks — Fabrication, Research, Entrepreneurship, Facilitation, or Systems — through funded cohorts financed through WorkForce Central under WIOA.
+Participants earn one of five credential tracks — Fabrication, Research, Entrepreneurship, Facilitation, or Systems — through cohorts funded in partnership with WorkForce Central under WIOA, alongside earned retail revenue and a 27-source grant pipeline.
 Station Four is the AI Dialogue Café, where working-class adults learn to collaborate with artificial intelligence through a supervised, structured methodology.
 The naming is not accidental.

 The economic model will sound familiar to you.
 Families donate inherited tools to a 501(c)(3) and receive a tax deduction.
 CrowdSmith receives inventory at zero cost.
 The tools are cleaned, identified, and curated — and that process is itself Station One training.
 The restored tools go to the retail floor.
 A customer walks in, buys, stays, talks, comes back.
 The retail revenue keeps the lights on.
 The donations keep the shelves stocked.
 The tax deduction keeps the donations coming.
 You built the same loop with coffee: good coffee attracts customers, customers fund benefits, benefits attract better employees, better employees make better coffee.
 CrowdSmith runs on tools instead of beans.